-The Weaver Library is the persistent and vital thread supporting the information needs of the entire campus community.
-The Weaver Library is located just off the atrium next to the atrium Information Desk.
-The Weaver Library collection supports all curricular areas and also offers a variety of recreational resources.
-The collection includes print and full-text online books, audiobooks, journals, magazines, newspapers, videos, reference materials, and research databases.
+The Weaver Library supports the information needs of the entire campus community.
+The library is located in the atrium, next to the Information Desk.
+The Weaver Library's collection supports all curricular areas and includes print and full-text online books, audiobooks, journals, magazines, newspapers, videos, reference materials, and research databases.

-Access to Library holdings is through the PRIMO Discovery Tool and databases via the Library's website.
+Access to library holdings is available through the PRIMO Discovery Tool and databases via the library's website.
 Most online resources can be accessed 24/7 from off-campus using the same credentials used to access D2L Brightspace (NetID/password).
-The Library provides computers for research and space to study, including several group study rooms.
-Also housed in the Library is the campus computer lab with the software needed for coursework.
-Laptops, digital camcorders and Ebook readers are available for checkout.
-The library provides all MSU students with a \$15 printing credit each semester toward printing materials in the library.
+The library features a computer lab and space to study, including several group study rooms.
+Laptops, wireless hotspots, digital camcorders, and Ebook readers are available for checkout.
+All MSU students receive a \$15 printing credit each semester to use in the library.

-The Library supports instruction and student learning by providing open access to information and knowledge.
-Library services include face-to-face and virtual research assistance, individual and group instruction, interlibrary loan, and course reserves.
+Library services include research assistance, interlibrary loan, and course reserves.
 A knowledgeable staff is available to help patrons with information needs.
-For more information, call the Weaver Library at 406.771.4398 or visit the Library's website (http://library.gfcmsu.edu/).
+For more information, call the Weaver Library at 406.771.4398 or visit the library's website (http://library.gfcmsu.edu/).